 VCU recognizes the tremendous benefit of Emotional Support Animals (ESA) can provide.
 In accordance with federal and state law, when approved as a housing accommodation, ESAs may be permitted to reside in the residence halls.
 Students must follow the same request process as they would for any other housing accommodation.

-We also provide a comprehensive overview of Emotional Support Animals and answer frequently asked questions in our “Resources” section which you can find here.
+We also provide a comprehensive overview of and answer frequently asked questions in our Resources section.